 Plaintiff contends that the jurisdiction of the State Tax Commission is purely statutory, that the statutes must be strictly construed, and that if the commission had jurisdiction it lost it through the passage of time.
 We agree.
 The State Tax Commission possesses only those powers conferred on it by statute.
-Detroit Edison Co v City of Detroit[,297 Mich 583; 298 NW 290 (1941)].
+Detroit Edison Co. v.
+City of Detroit (1941), 297 Mich 583 [298 NW 290].
 These statutes must be strictly construed.
-In In re Dodge Brothers[,241 Mich 665, 669; 217 NW 777 (1928)], the Court said, "The scope of tax laws may not be extended by implication or forced construction.
-Such laws may be made plain, and the language thereof, if dubious, is not resolved against the taxpayer."34
+In In re Dodge Brothers (1928), 241 Mich 665, 669 [217 NW 777], the Court said, "The scope of tax laws may not be extended by implication or forced construction.
+Such laws may be made plain, and the language thereof, if dubious, is not resolved against the taxpayer."
+[34]

 Rather obviously, there is nothing in the relevant statutes that empowers the Commission to make its revocation orders effective retroactively.
 Indeed, the plain language of MCL 207.465(4) precludes such retroactive revocation.
-And, therefore, the Commission's attempted retroactive revocation of the exemption certificates is a nullity35 as a matter of law, despite the trial court's conclusion to the contrary.
+And it is only a semantic half-step to conclude that therefore, the Commission's attempted retroactive revocation of the exemption certificates is a nullity, despite the trial court's conclusion to the contrary.
+Reaching this conclusion, however, only begins, not ends, our inquiry.